Native Plants

 Shade gardens Goatsbeard.

 Shade Gardens in NY Recently we designed and built new shade gardens in Saratoga Springs, NY.
 There was a small, disorganized collection of existing shrubs and perennials in one established bed by the patio.
 This garden was adjacent to a woodland area that we rewilded into relaxed shade gardens.
-We planted many shade tolerant New
+For that reason, many shade tolerant

 Shade Gardens in NY Read More »